 Students who are thinking of applying for graduate study in the Department are advised to consider thoroughly the research topics and teaching interests of Department faculty members when formulating their statements of intended study.
-Consultation of the academic profiles of the Department's faculty-on the website and published in the Graduate Handbook-is therefore strongly recommended.
+Consultation of the academic profiles of the Department's faculty on the website is therefore strongly recommended.
 It may also prove useful to review the list of completed doctoral theses that Department faculty have supervised, which is available on our website.
 Prospective students are also invited to make direct contact, by email or telephone, with professors whose research interests appear to correspond or overlap with the intended area of inquiry.

 The Department strives to admit the most qualified students, while at the same time securing a manageable distribution of students around a range of topics and areas of specialization.
 In the past few years, the Department has had incoming classes of between 8-18 new master's students.
 The effects of these policies may mean that some highly qualified applicants are not offered admission.
-Students needing to undertake prerequisite undergraduate work are directed to apply for special student status via the Enrolment Services office, 172 St. George St. 416 978-2190.
-2admissions.help@utoronto.ca
+Students needing to undertake prerequisite undergraduate work are directed to apply for special student status via the Enrolment Services office, 172 St. George St. 2416 978-2190. admissions.help@utoronto.ca cognate subjects, with courses broadly equivalent in number and distribution to the University of Toronto's Specialist program in Religion.
+Applicants must also have suitable language preparation and an average of at least A- in the final year, i.e. the courses that constitute the final quarter of a four-year program.
+In practice, the students admitted tend to have cumulative GPAs in the A- to A range.